fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 3: Unnatural Trust
+As cities grew, so did the amount of food that city-dwellers had to purchase.
+But it was a major shift to buy food that came in an opaque can or box.
+As a result, the idea of a name brand that consumers could trust regardless of the product became central to food production and marketing.

 ### Jan 31
 - Ann Vileisis, _Kitchen Literacy_, 96--125 (chap.
 5: "A new longing for nature").